Stephen Gosson: Biography

-Gosson was baptized at St George's church, Canterbury, on 17 April 1554.
-He entered Corpus Christi College, Oxford, 1572, and on leaving the university in 1576 he went to London.
-In 1598 Francis Meres in his Palladis Tamia mentions him with Sir Philip Sidney, Edmund Spenser, Abraham Fraunce and others as the "best for pastorall", but no pastorals of Gosson's are extant.
+Gosson was baptized at St George's Church, Canterbury, on 17 April 1554.
+He entered Corpus Christi College, Oxford in 1572, and on leaving the university in 1576 he went to London.
+In 1598, Francis Meres in his Palladis Tamia mentions him with Sir Philip Sidney, Edmund Spenser, Abraham Fraunce, and others as the "best for pastorall", but no pastorals of Gosson's are extant.
 He is said to have been an actor.

-After the publication of the Schoole of Abuse Gosson retired to the country, where he acted as tutor to the sons of a gentleman (Plays Confuted.
+After the publication of the Schoole of Abuse, Gosson retired to the country, where he acted as tutor to the sons of a gentleman (Plays Confuted.
 "To the Reader," 1582).
 Anthony à Wood places this earlier and assigns the termination of his tutorship indirectly to his animosity against the stage, which apparently wearied his patron of his company.
 Gosson took holy orders, was made lecturer of the parish church at Stepney (1585), and was presented by Queen Elizabeth I to the rectory of Great Wigborough, Essex, which he exchanged in 1600 for St Botolph's, Bishopsgate.